frederic-perez/AmE-dictionary/data/idioms.md

 __green thumb__ _Practical ideas for novice green thumbs and expert gardeners alike._
 __green with envy__ :two: Very jealous of another person. _My daughter loves being on stage, so she is just green with envy that Alice got the lead in the school play._
 __greener pastures__ :two: A better or more exciting job or place.
-__greenwash__ :two: __1__ _v_ To make illegally obtained money appear to have come from legal channels; to launder money. _This isn’t a foolproof plan, Jack—eventually, someone is going to catch you greenwashing._ __2__ _n_ Activities undertaken by an organization or company so that it appears more environmentally conscious. _Is this “recycled content” label legit, or is it just greenwash?_
+__greenwash__ :three: __1__ _v_ To make illegally obtained money appear to have come from legal channels; to launder money. _This isn’t a foolproof plan, Jack—eventually, someone is going to catch you greenwashing._ __2__ _n_ Activities undertaken by an organization or company so that it appears more environmentally conscious. _Is this “recycled content” label legit, or is it just greenwash?_
 __grifter__ Someone who swindles other people. _Mom, don’t be a fool and give this guy more money when he hasn’t done a single part of this job right so far.
 He’s a total grifter!_
 __grill (someone) (about something)__ :two: To question or interrogate someone intensely and relentlessly (about something). _I wish my parents would stop grilling me about where I go with my friends at night!_
 __grind (someone’s) gears__ :two: To greatly or specifically irritate or annoy someone. _It really grinds my gears when cyclists go zipping through red lights!_